-The Department of World Languages and Linguistics at Western Michigan University offers studies in linguistics.
+The Department of World Languages and Literatures at Western Michigan University offers various courses in linguistics.

 Linguistics is often called "the science of language," the study of the human capacity to communicate and organize thought using different tools (the vocal tract for spoken languages, hands for sign languages, etc.) and involving different abstract and tactile components.

 - Different families of languages (example: Germanic, including English, German, Dutch and Scandinavian, among others).

 - Specific languages (example: Arabic, Mandarin and French).

 - Communicative codes or behaviors that are not so well defined (example: the language of recent immigrants, the ways by which bilinguals choose one or another language in certain settings).

 Linguistics is a human science—in fact, one of the foundational disciplines in the western intellectual tradition—and may be compared with programs such as sociology, psychology or anthropology.

 As with all human sciences, there are several sub-fields in linguistics:

 - Phonetics (the study of how speech sounds are made)